 Many 3M products are designed for outdoor applications where they will be exposed to various climatic elements.
 Customers expect our traffic safety materials, signage, and other durable products to perform reliably after years of exposure, even in extreme conditions.
-To ensure that high level of performance, 3M has developed technologies that replicate the extremes of light, heat, cold, and moisture found outdoors around the world.
-By combining real-world and accelerated exposures, 3M has developed an unparalleled ability to measure, analyze, and respond to the demands made by the toughest environmental conditions.
+To ensure that premium level of performance, 3M has developed technologies that replicate the extremes of light, temperature, and moisture seen in climate zones around the world.
+By combining real-world outdoor and laboratory accelerated exposures, 3M has developed an unparalleled ability to measure, analyze, and respond to the demands made by the toughest environmental conditions.

 Computer Vision plays an integral role in a variety of innovative 3M products across multiple divisions.
 The company’s expertise in light management materials when fused with state-of-the-art pattern recognition algorithms yield innovative products with enhanced machine readability properties.
-Such efforts include, license traffic signs and pavement markings that can help autonomous vehicles navigate, orthodontic treatments that are tailored to the patient and advanced image acquisition and analytics technologies for digital oral care.
+Such efforts include, license plates, traffic signs and pavement markings that can help autonomous vehicles navigate, orthodontic treatments that are tailored to the patient and advanced image acquisition and analytics technologies for digital oral care.

 Data Science is an interdisciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from both structured and unstructured data.
 3M applies Data Science to discover heretofore unknown insights to solve challenging and complex customer problems in healthcare, safety, industrial automation and more.
 We integrate data from our own materials and processes, plus incorporate research and customer data to create unique 3M products and solutions.

 Electronic Systems are found in many 3M products from 3M™ Connected Safety, Room Air Purifiers, to Littmann® Electronic Stethoscopes.
 3M’s advanced Electronic Systems often pair with custom software systems, making products smarter and pushing products higher up the value chain.
 By combining 3M’s world-leading expertise in materials and processing with cloud technology and analytics, Electronic Systems is a powerful platform to create smart materials, smart devices, smart systems; all while providing a smart service.